gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 = 1.3.6 / 30.03.2016 =
  * Fix correct export to pdf format in all browser
  * Fixed currency and percent format and as a result pagination
- * Add place logo in pdf file and for print mode
+ * Add place logo in a pdf file and for print mode
  * Correct insert row in right or left position
- * Fix bug after adding row
+ * Fix bug after adding a row
- * Fix thead padding issue
+ * Fix thread padding issue
  * Fix print file in ie

 = 1.3.5 / 15.03.2016 =
  * Spreadsheet Search and pagination position fix
  * Add support for spreadsheet excel functions (IFERROR, LARGE)
- * Fix issue with importing data table when lib cant calculate formula
+ * Fix issue with importing data table when lib cant calculate the formula
- * Fix bug with import from google spreadheets generated files
+ * Fix bug with import from google spreadsheets generated files

 = 1.3.4 / 04.03.2016 =
- * Fix bug with dynamic content in cell when tables in collapsed state
+ * Fix bug with dynamic content in the cell when tables in the collapsed state
  * Fix bug with cell height in standard responsive mode
- * Fix bug with merging cells after last update
+ * Fix bug with merging cells after the last update

 = 1.3.3 / 24.02.2016 =
  * Added possibility to have more than one table with formulas and editable data.
- * Fix bug with formated cell when table in collapsed state.
+ * Fix bug with the formatted cell when the table in a collapsed state.
  * Added MONTH and YEAR formulas
  * Added 2 new responsive modes, and ability to switch between modes
  * Fix insert row/column bug